 top of page

-Avoiding Pitfalls: Questions to Ask When Selecting a Branding + Marketing Communications Agency
+Avoiding 4 Pitfalls: Questions to Ask When Selecting your Marketing Research + Content Agency

-In our recent post the Value of Insights we talked about quality.
-All too often, clients come to us to be the “fixers” when they sought out a brand solution that was fast or inexpensive.
-In the long run, they didn’t fully understand what the brand agency was offering them or get to know the team who would be servicing their brand.
+All too often, clients come to us to be the “fixers” when they sought out a partner agency or solution that was faster or less expensive.
+In the long run, they didn’t fully understand what the marketing research or content agency was offering them or get to know the the team who would be servicing their business.

 We believe in asking the right questions to really understand any given scenario.
 Thomas Watson states it best: “The ability to ask the right question is more than half the battle of finding the answer.”

-Questions to Ask When Selecting a Branding Agency
+What to Ask When Selecting an Agency Partner

 What’s Included in the Proposal?

-• Similar to buying a car, one needs to understand what is included in an estimate.
+• Similar to buying a car, one needs to understand what is included in an Scope of Work (SOW).
 Does the estimate represent the base price or the more expensive model that includes additional features and functionality?
 What does the estimate really include?

 • Is the proposal comprised of hourly rates?
 If so, remember a senior person at $250 an hour for 1 hour is more efficient than a junior person at $100 for 4 hours.